albertattard/spring-boot-camp/docs/05-amqp/05-register.md

    ...

-   Event registration service > should return Optional empty when registering to an non existing event FAILED
+   Event registration service > should return Optional empty when registering to a non existing event FAILED
        org.mockito.exceptions.verification.WantedButNotInvoked at EventRegistrationServiceTest.java:36

    ...